JackIBM/zerotohero/README.md

 **Workshop**

 The workhop consists of the following steps which are all outlined in the workbook.
 1. Connect, merge and augment the data sources
 2. Exploratory Data Analyses (EDA)
-3. Split the data set
-4. Build the ML model
+3. Build the ML model
-5. Evaluate and visualize the ML model performance
+4. Evaluate and visualize ML model performance
-6. Make predictions on a new data set
+5. Make predictions on a new data set

+Once you have completed the workshop the end result will look like the screenshot below.

+#ENJOY !!!